Grants Financing your Education - Grants

 Community College Grants are available to students who have earned an associate degrees or 60 transferable credits and want to continue their education at Point Park University.
 Eligible transfer students accepted to Point Park on a part-time basis will receive $90 per credit until completion of 60 credits.
 Students receiving Community College Grants may also be eligible for other merit-based and need-based financial aid.
 Students who receive corporate reimbursement are not eligible for the Community College Grant.

 Point Park offers graduate students the opportunity to be considered for Graduate Grants.
-Up to $600 per term is available for graduate students with financial need who are taking 9-12 credits.
-Up to $300 per term is available for graduate students with financial need who are taking 6-8 credits per term.
+Up to $400 per term is available for graduate students with financial need who are taking 9-12 credits.
+Up to $200 per term is available for graduate students with financial need who are taking 6-8 credits per term.
 Students must complete the FAFSA for consideration.
+This discount does not apply to Master’s in Education Programs or Doctoral programs.

 Point Park's financial services professionals are here to help.
 Contact us.